Operator Growth in Disordered Spin Chains: Indications for the Absence of Many-Body Localization: Outline and main results

-Our paper is organized as follows: In Sec.~\ref{Sec_general}, we discuss general bounds for the growth of the matrix norm $||[H,A]^{(k)}||$ for a local operator $A$ and a nearest-neighbor Hamiltonian $H$.
-We review the result in the general interacting case without localization \cite{AvdoshkinDymarsky} before discussing the free-fermion case and the case of localization.
+Our paper is organized as follows: In Sec.~\ref{Sec_general}, we discuss general bounds for the growth of the norm $||[H,A]^{(k)}||$ for a local operator $A$ and a nearest-neighbor Hamiltonian $H$.
+We review the result in the general interacting case \cite{AvdoshkinDymarsky} before discussing the free-fermion case.
+In Sec.~\ref{localization} we then derive bounds for systems where local operators remain strictly exponentially localized and for systems which are unitarily equivalent to an effective Hamiltonian $\tilde H$ of local conserved charges.
+We also discuss the implications of our results for real-time dynamics and transport.
 In Sec.~\ref{Sec_XXZ}, we then consider a specific model, the $XXZ$ spin chain.
 We start with the free-fermion (XX) model without disorder before discussing the Anderson case of quenched disorder.
-We also consider the Aubry-Andr\'e model which has a periodic potential incommensurate with the lattice and shows a phase transition at a finite disorder strength which, as we will demonstrate, is visible in the norm growth.
-We then turn to the interacting Heisenberg (XXX) model and show that results obtained by symbolic computations are inconsistent with localization for all studied disorder strengths.
+We also consider the Aubry-Andr\'e model which has a periodic potential incommensurate with the lattice and shows a phase transition at a finite disorder strength which, as we will demonstrate, is clearly visible in the norm growth.
+We then turn to the interacting Heisenberg (XXX) model and show that results obtained by symbolic computations are inconsistemt with a strict exponential localization for all studied disorder strengths.
 In Sec.~\ref{Sec_SW}, we consider Schrieffer-Wolff transformations which can be used to perturbatively transform the Hamiltonian into a basis of quasi-local conserved operators.
-We show that such a perturbative construction succeeds in the non-interacting case while it will typically fail once interactions are included.
-The final section contains a brief summary of our main results and a discussion of the remaining open issues.
+We show that such a perturbative construction succeeds in the non-interacting case while it appears to fail once interactions are included.
+The final section contains a summary of our main results and a discussion of the remaining open issues.